holycrap872/ucls-ml-ai/CourseMaterial/06_ai_in_society/04_her/lesson_plan.md

 ## Essential Questions

+- How do advanced technologies shape the human experience?
 - How are our technologies a reflection of ourselves?
 - What does this movie show about what we, as humans, want in relationships?
 - Could you see yourself forming a deep connection with a non-human?